 - 1/3 cup sour cream

 - 2 tablespoons grated key lime zest

-- Lock the lid in place.
+Lock the lid in place.
 Select High Pressure and set the timer for 15 minutes.
-When beep sounds, turn off pressure cooker. use a natural pressure release for 10 minutes, and then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
-Remove pie and check to see if the middle is set.
-If not, cook an additional 5 minutes.
+When the cook time ends, turn off the pressure cooker.
+Let the pressure release naturally for 10 minutes, then finish with a quick pressure release.
+When the valve drops, carefully remove lid.
+Remove the pie and check to see if the middle is set.
+If not, cook for an additional 5 minutes.